 - Speak out publicly against domestic violence.
 This can be as simple as telling someone who jokes about domestic violence that such jokes aren't funny.

 - Reach out to your neighbor, co-worker, friend, or family member if you suspect abuse.
 Refer them to a domestic violence outreach organization if appropriate.

 - Educate others on domestic violence by inviting a speaker from your local domestic violence organization to present at your religious or professional organization, civic or volunteer group, workplace, or school.

-- Donate to domestic violence counseling programs and shelters.
+- Donate to domestic violence programs and shelters.

-If you're the victim of domestic violence, it's important that you take action to make sure that you're safe and can heal.
+If you're the victim of domestic violence, you can also seek legal help.
+It's important that you take action to make sure that you're safe and can heal.
 Consider working with a family law attorney.
-They can help you through the legal processes that typically are necessary after you leave your abuser.
-Such a lawyer can help you end the cycle of abuse.
-They can help you put your life, and those of the people you love, back on track.
+They can discuss and explain legal processes and options that help you leave your abuser.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help